Defective Majorana zero modes in non-Hermitian Kitaev chain: Defective Majorana edge states

-where $\kappa$ is a function independent of $\beta_{1}$ and $\beta_{2}$.
-As shown in Eq.(\ref{gamaM}), due to the NH suppression effect induced by $\beta_{1,2}\neq 0$, $\gamma_{\mathrm{M}}=0$ is not satisfied, which means the two edge states $\left\vert\psi^{\pm}\right\rangle$ are not orthogonal and no longer located at two end of the chain respectively.
-The distribution of similarity $\gamma _{\mathrm{M}}(\beta_{1},\beta_{2})$ and corresponding eigen wavefunction are calculated numerically and are shown in Fig.\ref{PhaseDiagramMajorana}.
-When the NH strength $\beta_{1}$ and $\beta_{2}$ are away from 0 we have $\gamma _{\mathrm{M}}\mapsto1$, which means the two MZMs gradually become one and close to the exceptional points (EPs).
-As shown in Fig.\ref{PhaseDiagramMajorana}(b1-b9), the MZMs can local only at the left or right end of the system.
-This indicate that the conventional BBC is broken, here we define it as number-anomalous BBC \cite{kou2020}:
+Then, to describe the localization and the orthogonality of the two edge states, i.e., to investigate the bulk-boundary correspondence of the NH system, we define the similarity of the two edge states as where $\kappa =\frac{1}{2\mathcal{N}}\sum_{n=0}^{L-1}(-1)^{n}C^{2n}\Theta _{n}^{2}$ is a nonzero value independent of $\beta_{1}$ and $\beta_{2}$.
+When $\beta_{1,2}\neq 0$ we have $\gamma_{\mathrm{M}}\neq0$, which means the two edge states $\left\vert\psi^{\pm}\right\rangle$ are not orthogonal and no longer located at two ends of the chain respectively.
+The distributions of similarity $\gamma _{\mathrm{M}}(\beta_{1},\beta_{2})$ and corresponding eigen wavefunction are calculated numerically and are shown in Fig.\ref{PhaseDiagramMajorana}.
+We can see that, $\gamma _{\mathrm{M}}$ tends to be 1 when the NH strength $\beta_{1}$ and $\beta_{2}$ are away from 0, this means the two MZMs become one gradually and evolve to the exceptional points (EPs) eventually.
+As a result, the typical BBC is broken and the MZM local only at the left or right end of the system.
+For example, when $\beta_{1}=\beta_{2}=3$ (point P5 in Fig.\ref{PhaseDiagramMajorana}(a)), $\gamma _{\mathrm{M}}=1$ and the Majorana zero mode only locate at left end of the chain (shown in (b5) of Fig.\ref{PhaseDiagramMajorana}(b)).